lmchih/autoscaling-webapp-right-way/README.md

 ## How does auto-scaling work

 Essentially, auto-scaling works in two steps.
 First, it determines if the current resource availibity matches the resource demand.
 Second, it adjusts the availibility accordingly.
 For example, says we have built a news website, in the morning users causes a demand for 5 servers, but you only have 3 available.
 The auto-scaler should provision 2 more for you to meet the demand.
 Likewise, when users leave during the night, the auto-scaler should shrink the deployment to 1 or 2 servers to save money.

 To achieve this task, the auto-scaler requires monitoring information, which should be up to date and offering useful information about the status your cloud application.
 A good metric to monitor is one that relates to a single layer of your application.
 For instance, recording how many users want to access your service via a load balancer would be good.
 Monitoring CPU usage of a single unit, however, may be a bad idea since in case of under-provisioning, it does not shows how many additional resources is needed, only that there is a problem.
 A simple auto-scaler works in reactive fashion: resource availability is modified as the reaction when the threshold value has been passed.
 The typical reaction would be like:

-* Add `X` servers
+* Add `N` servers
 * wait until they have booted completely, and
 * investigate if the resource availability matches demands, repeating as needed.